anshita005/anshita005/README.md

 - 👋 Hi, I’m @anshita005
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning c++
+- 👀 I’m learning DSA and CP ans also working on web development and Blockchain.
 -

 <!---